Which place is cheaper, Anchorage or Asheville?

 It's quite cold in Anchorage in the autumn.
 Asheville is much warmer than Anchorage in the autumn.
-The temperature in Asheville is usually 64°F (18°C) in October, and Anchorage stays around 35°F (2°C).
+The daily temperature in Asheville averages around 64°F (18°C) in October, and Anchorage fluctuates around 35°F (2°C).

 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In the autumn, Asheville often gets more sunshine than Anchorage.
 Asheville gets 229 hours of sunny skies this time of year, while Anchorage receives 118 hours of full sun.

 Asheville usually gets more rain in October than Anchorage.
 Asheville gets 3.4 inches (86 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain this time of the year.

 Both Anchorage and Asheville are popular destinations to visit in the winter with plenty of activities.
 The Christmas ambience, the shopping scene, and the cuisine are the main draw to Asheville this time of year.
 Also, many travelers come to Anchorage for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Anchorage.
 In the winter, Asheville is much warmer than Anchorage.
 Typically, the winter temperatures in Asheville in January average around 44°F (7°C), and Anchorage averages at about 15°F (-9°C).